sanikamal/deep-learning-atoz/README.md

-# awesome-dl-examples
-A collection of awesome beginners-friendly Deep Learning, Computer Vision,NLP tutorials and projects.

 ## What is Deep Learning?
 Deep Learning is a subfield of machine learning concerned with algorithms inspired by the structure and function of the brain called artificial neural networks.